 Setúbal is 48 km away from Lisbon, which means it will take you approximately 35 minutes by car to make the journey.

-Setúbal is not a huge city, the train station is about a 15-minute walk from the city centre.
+Setúbal is not a huge city; the train station is about a 15-minute walk from the city center.
 It means it can take you under 2 hours to get to the largest city in the country.